rpf13/sportsshooting_drf/README.md

 ### User Profile

-As part of the profiles app, or better said, as used for the profiles, there is a variety of urls provided by the dj-rest-auth package, which has been used to implemente secure authentication via JWT.
+As part of the profiles app, or better said, as used for the profiles, there is a variety of urls provided by the dj-rest-auth package, which has been used to implement secure authentication via JWT.
 We do have the following endpoints available:
-- registration:
+- registration
 - login
 - logout
 - user
 - token refresh

 These endpoints are used in the front end via the repsective forms to create and manage a new user.
-The followin snapshots display each of them.
+The following snapshots display each of them.

 <details>
 <summary>JWT dj-rest url snapshots</summary>